 |Scope: Selected resource||✔|

-Differences between Open model element and Search Dialog are slight, but noticeable.
+Differences between Open model element and Search dialog are subtle, but noticeable.
 The results will promptly appear in while typing your search string in .
-The hierarchy for the selected result is displayed in as a text instead of using a tree.
+The hierarchy of a selected result is displayed in as a text instead of using a tree.

 Navigating to a result can be done by double-clicking on the result.
 Or select the result and clicking on the

-After doing so, the match will be saved.
-On reopening the dialog, saved model elements that match the new search string will be displayed at the top of unsaved elements making it easier to navigate to them again at a later time.
+The Open model element dialog remembers any matching search results.
+On reopening the dialog, remembered model elements matching the new search string will be displayed above any newly-found elements.
+This makes it easier to navigate to them again at a later time.

-Saved elements can be removed from history via selecting them and pressing
+Remembered elements can be removed from the history by selecting them and pressing the

-[Del] or right-click on a saved element and choosing
+[Del] key or by right-clicking on a remembered element and choosing